-We expect to invest to expand our extract and ready-to-drink product manufacturing capacity in Conway, Arkansas, for which we currently expect to spend approximately \$275 million over the next 3 years.
-As of March 31, 2023, approximately \$40.0 million has been spent towards our Conway facility.
+We expect to continue to invest to expand our extract and ready-to-drink product manufacturing capacity in Conway, Arkansas.
+As of June 30, 2023, approximately \$78.0 million has been spent towards the facility.

 If circumstances warrant, we may need to take measures to conserve cash, which may include a suspension, delay, or reduction in growth and/or maintenance capital expenditures.
 We continually assess our capital expenditure plans in light of developments impacting our business, including the needs of our customers.